infotexture/ot-mkdocs-demo/docs/topics/migrating-to-3.0.md

 > [**https://www.xml.com/news/release-saxon-98/**](https://www.xml.com/news/release-saxon-98/)

 DITA-OT 3.0 and 3.0.1 included Saxon-HE 9.8.0.5, which rejects XSLT stylesheets that specify `version="1.0"`.
-Plug-ins with XSLT templates specifying version 1.0 will fail with the message “XSLT 1.0 compatibility mode is not available in this configuration.”
+Plug-ins with XSLT templates specifying version 1.0 will fail with the message “`XSLT 1.0 compatibility mode is not available in this configuration`.”

 To resolve this issue, change any occurrences of `<xsl:stylesheet version="1.0">` in custom plug-in stylesheets to at least `<xsl:stylesheet version="2.0">`.